jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 To run a [JACK](https://jackaudio.org/) server, the Jamulus team's recommended method is to use `QjackCtl`.

 1. Launch QjackCtl.
 You will see the **Qt JACK Control utility main page**.
-2. Configure your audio hardware as follows (the exact settings for JACK will depend on what your audio hardware is capable of):
+2. Configure your audio hardware as follows (except where noted):

 - Set the audio **Interface** to the one you want (there may be several in the list).
 - Set the **Sample Rate to 48000**.